themeum/kirki/readme.txt

 * New: Customizer-Branding is now a module.
 * New: CSS-Output is now a module.
 * New: Abstracted the "spacing" control and created a new "dimensions" control from it.
-* Deprecated: Custom Sections & Custom Panels have been disabled for the time being.

 = 2.3.7 =